Bartłomiej Ciepiela: Legia Warsaw

 On 29 August 2021, he made his Ekstraklasa debut for Legia, in the 1–0 defeat at Wisła Kraków.
 On 7 December 2021, his contract was extended to 30 June 2024.

 Stal Mielec

 On 20 June 2022, Ciepiela moved on a one-year loan to another Ekstraklasa side Stal Mielec.
 After finishing the regular season, he returned to Warsaw, to begin preparations for the new campaign with Legia.

 Resovia

 On 11 August 2023, Ciepiela was sent on another year-long loan, this time joining I liga side Resovia.

 Znicz Pruszków

 On 16 July 2024, he joined another I liga club Znicz Pruszków on a season-long loan.
 On 8 July 2025, Ciepiela signed with Znicz on a permanent basis.

+Pogoń Grodzisk Mazowiecki

+On 8 July 2026, Ciepiela moved to Pogoń Grodzisk Mazowiecki on a one-year deal.